 Question 17: What are the main advantages of using Android as an operating system?

-Answer: There are several benefits to using Android to build applications.
+Answer: There are several benefits to using Android to create apps.

 Firstly, Android applications are known to yield a massive return on investment (ROI) in exchange for relatively small investments.
 In short, one doesn’t need an extensive budget to launch an Android application.
 Its software development kit (SDK) is provided to the community of developers at absolutely zero cost.
 Consequently, one does not have to bear the cost of accessing most tools needed to build applications since developers already have the resources needed to do so.

 Secondly, the fact that Android is an open-source operating system puts developers at an advantage.
 This is because one can actively interact with the rest of the software development community to learn more about the expansions that are in store for Android mobile development ahead of time.
 Thanks to the widespread community support, developers actually have a faster time developing mobile applications than they would otherwise on other operating systems.

 Thirdly, Android makes the challenges typically associated with integrations much simpler.
 The platform is already built with functionalities that make it customizable.
 Therefore, Android allows you to tweak, modify, and alter whatever mobile application you create to the specific needs of your business.
 For that reason, they are a favorite among mobile application operating systems as it grants greater flexibility when it comes to designing and developing apps.

 Fourthly, Android applications allow for multiple sales channel integrations.
 Android app development services do not force you to use one single market in order to distribute your Android apps.
 Instead, you can use third-party marketplaces such as Google Android Market, among others, in addition to independent sales and marketing channels that you personally create, including websites, vertical markets, and application stores.
 This is something that other operating systems do not permit.